signalfx/splunk-otel-ios/docs/faq.md

 Yes!
 Please check our available distributions for a newly added Cocoapod.
 If you wish to use the SPM distribution, you may, but will need to be aware that any potential overlap in dependencies will not be able to be resolved by Xcode or Cocoapods.

-For example if you use a Cocoapod that has a dependency that is also a dependency in Splunk Otel, you will likely get symbol collision.
+For example if you use a Cocoapod that has a dependency that is also a dependency in Splunk RUM, you will likely get symbol collision.

 It is also important that you add the SPM package to the app's project and not the Pods project in your workspace.